-19. All offences under this Ordinance shall be cognizable and bailable.
+19. Cognizance and bail.
+All offences under this Ordinance shall be cognizable and bailable.

-20. No offence under this Ordinance shall be triable by any magistrate other than a magistrate of the first class.
+20. Jurisdiction.
+No offence under this Ordinance shall be triable by any Magistrate other than a Magistrate of the first class.

-21. Any person aggrieved by an order of a magistrate under this Ordinance may within thirty days of such order appeal to the District Magistrate and if such order is made by the District Magistrate, to the Sessions Court.
+21. Appeal.
+Any person aggrieved by an order of a Magistrate under this Ordinance may within thirty days of such order appeal to the District Magistrate and if such order is made by the District Magistrate, to the Sessions Court.

-22. All persons empowered to perform any function under this Ordinance shall be deemed to be public servants within the meaning of section 21 of the 'Pakistan Penal Code, 1860.
+22. Persons to be deemed to be public servants.
+All persons empowered to perform any function under this Ordinance shall be deemed to be public servants within the meaning of section 21 of the Pakistan Penal Code, 1860 (XLV of 1860).